 True to their common name, butterfly bush, buddleias are pollinator magnets.
 From skippers and sulphurs to monarchs and swallowtails, Ultra Violet™ swarms with activity.
 A few showy visitors include zebra, eastern tailed blue, and painted lady butterflies.

 Another butterfly garden staple, coneflowers draw a big crowd in the summer garden.
 Diminutive beauties like olive hairstreak, pearl crescent, and common sulphur fly among giant swallowtails and other beauty queens.
 Diana, Gulf fritillary, and viceroy butterflies are among common visitors.

-Season-long blooms in fiery hues are a big draw for swallowtail butterflies including giant, spicebush, and palamedes species.
+The season-long blooms in fiery hues of lantana are a big draw for swallowtail butterflies including giant, spicebush, and palamedes species.
 With large, yellow- and black-striped wings the zebra butterfly is hard to miss dancing among the blooms.
 Dainty visitors include dwarf yellow sulphur, long-tailed skippers, and common checkered skippers.
-Also watch for the intriguing ruddy daggerwing.
+Also, watch for the intriguing ruddy daggerwing.

 The spiky blooms of veronica provide nectar all season long.
 One of the most common butterflies found darting between plants is the gray hairstreak, a small species found throughout North America.
 Another visitor, the common sulphur, glows against the deep blue blooms with bright yellow wings.
 Also watch for painted ladies and monarchs flitting among the blossoms.